anush97/DriverLicenceReader/README.md

 # Driver Licence Reader

 A simple and efficient driver licence reader implemented in Python.
-This repository contains the source code to extract and parse information from driver licences using OCR (Optical Character Recognition).
+This repository contains the source code to extract and parse information from driver licences using OCR (Optical Character Recognition).The extracted data is displayed in a tabular format on the frontend.

 ## Table of Contents
 - [Features](#features)